evanjd/python-logi-circle/README.md

   - Live streams will now automatically append to an existing file (instead of overwriting)
   - Added a bunch of new camera properties
   - Added support for setting privacy mode, LED status, speaker status, speaker volume, microphone status and microphone gain
+- 0.1.2
+  - Removed `is_streaming` property as I've discovered this is not a binary sensor for 2nd gen cameras.
+Replaced with `streaming_mode`.
+  - `set_streaming_mode` now accepts a string instead a boolean.
+  - Added `model_name` property.

 ## Meta